Alan Alda’s Message to Scientists:

 Teachers: Register for the 2015 Flame Challenge by February 27, 2015

 Even if your school participated last year, you still need to register for this year’s challenge.
 Sign up your school to be judges by clicking here.

 After screening for scientific accuracy, the entries are judged by thousands of 11-year-olds in schools around the world.
 The winning scientists are brought to New York to be honored in June at the World Science Festival.
 Entries can be written, video or graphic.
 For rules and other information, see the links at the right.

 “When I asked what a flame was at the age of 11,” Alan said, “I was probably younger in some ways than most 11-year-olds are now.”
-He said the kids asked a very deep question last year (“What is Time?), and that it was fun to see how scientists around the world answered “that one” in everyday language.
+He said the kids asked a very deep question in 2013 (“What is Time?), and that it was fun to see how scientists around the world answered “that one” in everyday language.

 Scenes From Previous Challenges